Winfried Bühler: Life

 Winfried Gregor Anton Maria Bühler was born in Münster.
-Ottmar Bühler (1884–1965), his father, was a distinguished Professor of Public Law - notably of Tax Law - at the university.
+Ottmar Bühler (1884–1965), his father, was a distinguished Professor of Public Law - notably of Tax Law - at the University of Münster.
 Soon after Winfried was born his elder brother died, something which he very seldom mentioned but which nevertheless haunted him through his life.
 However, the timing of his birth meant that he narrowly avoided wartime conscription into the army or "Volkssturm" (militia).
 He attended the classics oriented "Beethoven Gymnasium" (secondary school) in Bonn, successfully completing his school leaving exams ("Abitur") at an unusually young age.
 He was still too young to be permitted to progress to a university immediately.

 During the Summer Term 1947 he joined a student building gang working on the reconstruction of the destroyed buildings at Bonn University.
 This guaranteed him the chance to enroll for the Winter Term.
 Having done so, he began by studying Philosophy and classical Philology.
 Later he broadened his academic scope to include Romance studies.
 He was taught at Bonn by the philologists Wolfgang Schmid and Hans Herter.
 He then moved on to Tübingen University where he was taught by Walther Ludwig.
 The two became lifelong friends.
-Bühler's subsequent student career also took in Hamburg, Lyon and Munich.
+Bühler's subsequent student career also took him to the University of Hamburg, the University of Lyon, and the Ludwig-Maximilians-Universität München.
 He was by all accounts a serious and committed student.

-At Munich Bühler was taught by Rudolf Pfeiffer, who had recently returned from a lengthy period of political exile at Oxford University.
+At the Ludwig-Maximilians-Universität München, Bühler was taught by Rudolf Pfeiffer, who had recently returned from a lengthy period of political exile at the University of Oxford.
 He had been obliged to leave Munich in 1937 because Lili Pfeiffer, his wife, had been classified as Jewish by the authorities, which put their lives in danger if they remained in Germany.
 During his time in Oxford Pfeiffer had further enhanced his already formidable academic reputation, notably with further published work on the Callimachus papyri.
 For Winfried Bühler to be accepted as a student by Pfeiffer is taken by contemporaries as an indication that he had already himself been marked out as a student of exceptional ability and potential.